10 Tips On How To Deal With Teenage Attitude

 https://centerforparentingeducation.org/library-of-articles/riding-the-waves-of-the-teen-years/turning-tween-attitude/

-3. The importance of helping teens discover self-worth.
+3. Help teens discover self-worth.

 4. Coping with your teenager.